 In the modern era of cable packages, channel lineups are virtually the same between every major operator.
 Only a few exceptions exist, the most notable of which is Verizon Fios' refusal to carry NBCUniversal's The Weather Channel due to its claims of an inflated cost and relatively sparse, weather-related content throughout the day.
 No such disputes exist at Xfinity and Spectrum, and that’s good news for customers.

 Spectrum, by contrast, still has the mark of a much smaller cable company when it comes to features.
 The company's set top box is not developed in-house.
 Instead, it's developed in partnership with Arris, who also provides the company's modems and routers to customers.
-While Spectrum is compatible with more "TV Anywhere" apps on mobile devices and streaming boxes, the company lags behind in adoption of DOCSIS 3.1 technology when compared to Comcast's XFINITY service.
+While Spectrum is compatible with more "TV Anywhere" apps on mobile devices and streaming boxes, the company lags behind in adoption of DOCSIS 3.1 technology when compared to Comcast's Xfinity service.
 Charter once had plans to compete in the mobile space as well, but decided to get out of that industry.
-This is a competitive opening that XFINITY looks to seize in the years ahead.
-For these reasons, XFINITY by Comcast is the leader on features in today's marketplace.
+This is a competitive opening that Xfinity looks to seize in the years ahead.
+For these reasons, Xfinity from Comcast is the leader on features in today's marketplace.
 There is no more high-tech, high-speed viewing solution among cable companies.

 When it Comes to Price, Everything is Local

-XFINITY is often known as one of the most expensive cable providers in the nation, but it's important to consider the "where" of this assertion.
-In most cases, Xfinity by Comcast is only a high-priced cable provider in markets without a viable second option, like Spectrum or Verizon Fios.
+Xfinity is often known as one of the most expensive cable providers in the nation, but it's important to consider the "where" of this assertion.
+In most cases, Xfinity from Comcast is only a high-priced cable provider in markets without a viable second option, like Spectrum or Verizon Fios.
 Charter, meanwhile, has a far more affordable pricing structure in both competitive and non-competitive markets across the country.
-Charter Spectrum is often the price leader when compared to XFINITY, but customers in search of the best price and value will need to do a little research in their own, local area before committing to either company.
+Charter Spectrum is often the price leader when compared to Xfinity, but customers in search of the best price and value will need to do a little research in their own, local area before committing to either company.